MJX Bugs 8 / Bugs 6 250mm Brushless FPV Racing Drone [World Exclusive First] In-Depth Review @ ModSynergy.com

 7.4v 1300mAh 25C Battery Weight: 92 grams or 0.20 LBS

 RTF (Ready-to-Fly) Weight: 374 grams or 0.82 LBS

-The very bright white LED headlights and red taillights are covered with individual lenses for protection.
-Night flights are possible with these very bright LED’s and orientation will not be an issue.
-Bugs 8 have the ability of turning off the front headlights if you desire, all you do is hold down the left speed mode button for two seconds.
-The rear taillights are not possible to disable during flights and remain on until the motors are disabled by the flight controller.
-I suppose this is for safety purposes and I’m totally fine with this.
-Turning off the front headlights during the day will save you some battery power and provide you some extra flight time.
+The MJX Bugs 8 features bright white LED headlights and red taillights, which are protected by individual lenses.
+These LEDs provide excellent visibility during night flights, ensuring that orientation is not an issue.
+If desired, you can turn off the front headlights by holding down the left speed mode button for two seconds.
+However, the rear taillights cannot be disabled during flights and remain on until the motors are disabled by the flight controller.
+This is likely for safety purposes, and it ensures that the drone remains visible even in low-light conditions.
+Turning off the front headlights during daytime flights can help conserve battery power and extend your flight time.

 MJX Bugs 8 LED Light Show

 MJX Bugs 3 & MJX Bugs 8 Size Comparison

 The MJX Bugs 8 comes with a conventional flight controller that operates on the 2.4GHz wireless band.
 This flight controller is the same as the one included with the Bugs 3 drone, with a few notable differences.
 The buttons at the top of the controller are now labeled with symbols, making it easier for pilots to remember their functions.
 Additionally, the controller itself is black instead of white, matching the design of the Bugs 8.